1. What is the main advantage of Fluoroscopy?

 7. Conclusion

-Current QA/QC protocols often overlook temporal resolution testing, despite its critical role in fluoroscopy and angiography.
+Current testing protocols often overlook temporal resolution testing, despite its critical role in fluoroscopy and angiography.
 Cardiac and neurosurgical interventions demand real-time, high-frame-rate imaging to ensure precision and safety.
 By integrating motion phantoms, pulsed frame rate tools, and automated analysis software, hospitals can improve real-time imaging quality, reduce motion artifacts, and optimize interventional procedures.

 Medical physicists should advocate for routine temporal resolution assessments, ensuring fluoroscopic systems meet the demands of high-risk cardiac and neuro interventions.
 Implementing these tests will lead to safer, more effective procedures, ultimately improving patient outcomes.